neverRare/butter/doc/language/pattern.md

 ## Pattern group

 You can wrap pattern inside parentheses `()`.
-This isn't very useful however as patterns don't have infix operator to disambiguate the precedence.
+This isn't very useful however as there's no need to disambiguate the precedence.

 ```butter
 (num) = 10;